University of Hawaiʻi at Mānoa: Research

 With extramural grants and contracts of $436 million in 2012, research at UH Mānoa relates to Hawaii's physical landscape, its people and their heritage.
 The geography facilitates advances in marine biology, oceanography, underwater robotic technology, astronomy, geology and geophysics, agriculture, aquaculture and tropical medicine.
 Its heritage, the people and its close ties to the Asian and Pacific region create a favorable environment for study and research in the arts, genetics, intercultural relations, linguistics, religion and philosophy.

 According to the National Science Foundation, UH Mānoa spent $276 million on research and development in 2018, ranking it 84th in the nation.
 Extramural funding increased from $368 million in FY 2008 to nearly $436 million in FY 2012.
 Research grants increased from $278 million in FY 2008 to $317 million in FY 2012.
-Nonresearch awards totaled $119 million in FY 2012.
+Non-research awards totaled $119 million in FY 2012.
 Overall, extramural funding increased by 18%.

 For the period of July 1, 2012 to June 20, 2013, the School of Ocean and Earth Science and Technology (SOEST) received the largest amount of extramural funding among the Mānoa units at $92 million.
 SOEST was followed by the medical school at $57 million, the College of Natural Sciences and the University of Hawaiʻi Cancer Center at $24 million, the Institute for Astronomy at $22 million, CTARH at $18 million, and the College of Social Sciences and the College of Education at $16 million.

 Across the UH system, the majority of research funding comes from the Department of Health and Human Services, the Department of Defense, the Department of Education, the National Science Foundation, the Department of Commerce, and the National Aeronautics Space Administration (NASA).
 Local funding comes from Hawaii government agencies, non-profit organizations, health organizations and business and other interests.

 The $150-million medical complex in Kakaʻako opened in the spring of 2005.
 The facility houses a biomedical research and education center that attracts significant federal funding and private sector investment in biotechnology and cancer research and development.

 Research (broadly conceived) is expected of every faculty member at UH Mānoa.
 Also, according to the Carnegie Foundation, UH Mānoa is an RU/VH (very high research activity) level research university.

 In 2013, UH Mānoa was elected to membership in the Association of Pacific Rim Universities, the leading consortium of research universities for the region.
 APRU represents 45 premier research universities—with a collective 2 million students and 120,000 faculty members—from 16 economies.

+University of Hawaiʻi Cancer Center

+The University of Hawaiʻi Cancer Center is part of the Hawaiʻi at Mānoa.
+Its facility in Kakaʻako was completed in 2013.
+It is designated as cancer center by the National Cancer Institute and represents Hawaiʻi and the Pacific.
+It was founded in 1971 and was named the Cancer Research Center of Hawaiʻi before 2011.
+As of December 2022, Naoto Ueno serves as the center's director.